Contributor: Megan Wilson, BS, CADC, Timberline Knolls Residential Center

-Once you have awareness and acceptance that your child or loved one is struggling with an addiction, you may feel helpless as to understanding how to support them.
+Once you have awareness and acceptance that you have a college student addicted to drugs, you may feel helpless as to understanding how to support them.
 Support can be approached in different ways according to their own awareness and acceptance of their substance-use problem.
 Both loved ones and the college campus can be sources of support for the individual.

 Resources Available For College Students

 College students can utilize campus support from the student counseling services.
 These services can assist with providing counseling as well as offering additional support resources.